Espresso Flow Control Profiling

 Here's the blooming profile's algorithm (don't forget to grind a bit finer!):

-• Start brewing with the faucet completely open.
+- Start the pump with the faucet completely open.

-• When 35 seconds are on the timer (i.e. 30 seconds of blooming have passed), open the faucet to the maximum (or to the pressure you want).
+- When 30 seconds of blooming have elapsed (i.e. the timer shows 35 seconds in my case), open the faucet to the maximum (or to the desired pressure).

-• Perform the usual extraction until the desired weight in the cup is reached.
+- Perform the usual extraction until the target weight in the cup is reached.

 This profile contributes to a richer flavor because it increases extraction.
 Here's what it looks like numerically (from this video):